MohitShridhar/dynamic_gazebo_models/README.md

 ```bash
 $ roslaunch dynamic_gazebo_models dynamic_models_test.launch
 ```
 There are a lot of models to spawn, so be patient.
-After a while, you should see a bunch of doors and elevators:
+You should see a bunch of doors and elevators:
 ![Flip-open, slide-open, elevators & auto-doors](images/models_screenshot.png)

 ## Usage